OI-wiki/i18n/docs/topic/rmq.md

 Because the two adjacent nodes of the tree's dfs traversal sequence have the parent-child relationship, the depth difference between the two adjacent nodes is $\pm 1$.
 We generally refer to this type of the RMQ problem where the difference between two adjacent elements is 1 as the $\pm 1$ RMQ problem.

-Based on this characteristic, we can now improve the Four Russians algorithm.
+Based on this feature, we can now improve the Four Russians algorithm.

 Since the bottleneck of the Four Russian algorithm is the RMQ problem within the blocks, we focus on the optimization of it.

 Because the difference between two adjacent numbers is $\pm 1$, the number of the right sequence types whose length does not exceed $\log n$ when fixing the left endpoint number is $\sum_{i=1}^{i \ leq \log n} 2^{i-1}$, and this formula obviously does not exceed $n$.

-This suggests that we can precompute the minimum value of all cases that do not exceed $n$, that is, the value of the first element.
+This suggests that we can preprocess the minimum value of all cases that do not exceed $n$ , that is, the value of the first element.

-During precomputation, we need to precompute the difference between two adjacent numbers in the same block, and use binary to represent it.
+During preprocessing, we need to preprocess the difference between two adjacent numbers in the same block, and use binary to represent it.

 When querying, we can find the binary representation corresponding to the query interval, and look up the answer in the table.

-In this way, the time complexity of Four Russians precomputation is optimized to $O(n)$.
+In this way, the time complexity of Four Russians preprocessing is optimized to $O(n)$.

 Combining the Cartesian tree part, we can realize the RMQ problem in $O(n)-O(1)$.